yaonology/PineScript/KDJ/ReadMe.md

 J = 3 * K - 2 * D

 2. What does the KDJ Stochastic Oscillator tell you?

 · Momentum Concept

 KD is the momentum indicator, K and D would be always between 0 and 100.
 J would be over the range of 0 to 100.

 Here, we take an example.
 If the highest price in the past 9 bars is $50, close price is $36, and the lowest price in the past 9 bars is $20, rsv would be 53.33

 图片

 Then, based on the rsv value, we can calculate K and D value

+2. Overbought and Oversold

+When the K and D value are both below 20, the stock price might be oversold.
+During the oversold area, if the K crossover D, it’s called gold cross, which means that the stock price is oversold and the stock price starts to rebound.

+When the K and D value are both over 80, the stock price might be overbought.
+During the overbought area, if the K crossunder D, it’s called death cross, which means that the stock price is overbought and the stock price starts to turn down.

+When the J is below 0, the stock price also might be oversold.
+During the oversold area, if the J crossover 0, it’s also means the golden-cross

+When the K is over 100, the stock price might be overbought.
+During the overbought area, if the J crossunder 100, it’s also means the death-cross.